 Our audit was conducted for the purpose of forming opinions on the financial statements that collectively comprise Southern Huntingdon County School District's basic financial statements.
-The accompanying Schedule of Expenditures of Federal Awards, as required by the Uniform Guidance, as listed in the table of contents as Supplementary Information, is presented for purposes of additional analysis and is not a required part of the basic financial statements.
+The accompanying Schedule of Expenditures of Federal Awards, as required by Title 2 U.S. Code of Federal Regulations (CFR) Part 200, Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards, as listed in the table of contents as Supplementary Information, is presented for purposes of additional analysis and is not a required part of the basic financial statements.